drjoseluisheram/JLHR/content/thesis/_index.md

 sidebar:
   author: Dr. José Luis Hernández-Ramírez
   categories_link: true
   description: "Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
-  \nThis section is like a blog series to talk about my Doctoral experience and,
-  \nparticularly focusing in share my thesis."
+This section is like a blog series to talk about my Doctoral experience and, particularly focusing in share my thesis."
   show_author_byline: true
   show_post_date: true
   show_sidebar_adunit: true